Two-Wheel Tourism: How to Plan a Cycling Trip in Europe

 There are lots of ways to see the world, from luxury cruise ships to dusty mule trains to high altitude treks accompanied by sherpas.
-For us, travel has become as much about the journey as it is about the destination, which is why we love cycling.
+For our family, travel has become as much about the journey as it is about the destination, which is why we love cycling.
 Riding a bicycle as a primary mode of transportation has many benefits to the traveler.
-It forces one to slow down and savor the landscape in ways that are difficult by train or by car.
-It forces the traveler to interact with the locals day-by-day and creates a deeper, more authentic cultural experience than riding a tour bus.
-Ecologically speaking, it’s a low impact way to see the world, reducing your carbon footprint, one pedal push at a time, while improving your health and supporting the concept of “green travel.”
+It forces you to slow down and savor the landscape in ways that are difficult by train or by car.
+It forces travelers to interact with locals daily and creates a deeper, more authentic cultural experience than riding a tour bus.
+Ecologically speaking, it’s a low impact way to see the world, reducing your carbon footprint, one pedal push at a time while improving your health and supporting the concept of green travel.

 There are an abundance of camping possibilities as well as the ever-present guest houses and youth hostels scattered across the continent.
-The relatively small size of the European countries makes it possible to cover a lot of cultural ground in few square kilometers, which is especially rewarding to those of us who like to travel slowly, by bike.
+The relatively small size of European countries makes it possible to cover a lot of cultural ground in few square kilometers, which is especially rewarding by bike.

 Finally, Europe is an especially great place for cyclists of all ages.
 We did it with four kids, 5-11 at the time, and we ran into a man in Wittenberg, Germany who was 83 and cycling for three months on a self-supported tour, meaning he was carrying all his own gear, alone, having a blast.
 Regardless of age or ability, Europe is amazing by bike!